y629/yuta-ishimoto-webpage/content/ja/authors/admin-en/_index.md

 highlight_name: true
 ---

-I'm a first-year Ph.D. student in Graduate School of Information Science at Kyushu University, where I'm supervised by Prof. <a href="https://posl.ait.kyushu-u.ac.jp/~ubayashi/index_en.html">Naoyasu Ubayashi</a>.
+I'm a Ph.D. student in Graduate School of Information Science at Kyushu University, where I'm supervised by Prof. <a href="https://posl.ait.kyushu-u.ac.jp/~ubayashi/index_en.html">Naoyasu Ubayashi</a>.
 I received B.Eng. and M.Eng. degrees from the Kyushu University (2021 and 2023).
 <!-- {style="text-align: justify;"} -->